Oil filter - as the name implies - is a filter designed to remove contaminants from engine oil, transmission oil, lubricating oil, or hydraulic oil.

 Otherwise, they are remotely mounted using hoses and other hardware.
 There are several types of aftermarket bypass filters.

-By-pass Filters are standard on some Heavy-Duty Diesels and optional on others; they are also readily available as aftermarket products.
+By-pass Filters are standard on some Heavy-Duty Diesels and optional on others;

 When you compare the various types of By-pass Filters, you find that Each has advantages and disadvantages.

-But if you are a conservative and change oil at or sooner than the intervals recommended by the engine maker, you need not worry about aftermarket products at all.
+But if you are a conservative and change oil at or sooner than the intervals recommended by the engine maker, you need not worry about aftermarket products

 The engine's standard filters will be quite adequate.